This section consists of commonly asked questions. If you cannot find the information you are looking for, please don't hesitate to contact us:

 The first step to a successful application is to read and understand the guidelines of the program that you would like to access.
 Every program the CMF offers has its own set of guidelines that are available through the Funding Programs link.

-Once you have read the guidelines and you feel that your project is eligible for funding, you may schedule a pre-application consultation with the CMF Program Administrator (Telefilm Canada) if you still have questions about the next steps to obtain CMF funding, or fill out the application and related forms found in the section related to your program of choice.
+Once you have read the guidelines and you feel that your project is eligible for funding, you may schedule a pre-application consultation with the CMF Program Administrator (Telefilm Canada) if you still have questions about the next steps to obtain CMF funding.
+If you are ready to apply, complete your application online through eTelefilm.
+You must first register online.
+You will then receive a PIN number by mail within the next 5 business days; work this timing into your application schedule.
+Supplementary forms forms can still be found on the CMF website on the related program page.

 A pre-application consultation is a one-on-one meeting with a Business Analyst at Telefilm Canada (CMF Program Administrator).
 This meeting gives applicants the chance to discuss their project before submitting their funding application to the CMF.